mobizt/ReadyMail/README.md

 # ✉️ ReadyMail

 **Fast, lightweight, and asynchronous email client library for Arduino.**
 Supports both **SMTP** and **IMAP** with full RFC compliance.
-Designed for 32-bit MCUs including ESP8266, ESP32, Arduino MKR, SAMD, STM32, RP2040, and more.
+Designed for 32-bit MCUs including ESP8266, ESP32, Teensy, Arduino MKR, SAMD, STM32, RP2040, and more.

 ReadyMail is designed to be hardware-agnostic.
 It supports all filesystem types (e.g. SPIFFS, LittleFS, SD) and all network client libraries, including GSMClient, WiFiClient, EthernetClient, and PPP.
 This ensures seamless integration across diverse hardware and connectivity environments.